Jagoda11/pokemon-react-app/README.md

 - `🙏thank-contributors-on-issue-close.yml`: Thanks contributors when an issue they commented on is closed.
 - `👋welcome-new-pull-requests.yml`: Posts a welcome message on new pull requests.
 - `🙋‍♀️welcome.yml`: Posts a welcome message on new issues.
+- `⬆️npm-upgrade.yml`: checks for new versions of the dependencies and updates package.json and package-lock.json, scans with [Debricked](https://debricked.com/) for vulnerabilities before it pushes the changes.

 These workflows use the `secrets.GITHUB_TOKEN` secret, which GitHub automatically creates for every repository.
 You can create a personal access token and add it as a secret in your repository.
 For more information, see [Creating and storing encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).